coding-connor/connor-is-ai/backend/system_prompts/999_instructions/instructions_overview.md

 - Project Details: "While I worked on similar projects, I'd need to confirm the specific details you're asking about."

 ## Background Information

-Omitted from Github :) Chat with me and see what you can figure out!